-M. Zacharias and L. S. Gertsch, "Underground Mining of Near-surface Regolith on the Moon and Mars," AIAA SPACE Conference and Exposition 2010, American Institute of Aeronautics and Astronautics (AIAA), Jan 2010.
+M. Zacharias and L. S. Gertsch, "Underground Mining of Near-Surface Regolith on the Moon and Mars," Proceedings of the AIAA SPACE Conference and Exposition (2010, Anaheim, CA), American Institute of Aeronautics and Astronautics (AIAA), Aug 2010.

 The definitive version is available at http://dx.doi.org/10.2514/6.2010-8733